ouzi-dev/commit-status-updater/README.md

     runs-on: ubuntu-latest
     steps:
     - uses: actions/checkout@v2
-    - uses: ouzi-dev/commit-status-updater@v1.0.4
+    - uses: ouzi-dev/commit-status-updater@v1.1.0
       with:
         status: "error"
 ```

-### Action sets commit to pending status with comment, and updates check and adds comment at the end of the workflow
+### Action sets pull request commit to pending status with comment, and updates check and adds comment at the end of the workflow

 ```
 name: Test